-Sensory overload anxiety symptoms, such as feeling like your nervous system is being bombarded and overwhelmed by visual, auditory, taste, touch, and smell stimuli, are common signs of anxiety disorder.
+Sensory overload, such as feeling like your nervous system is being bombarded and overwhelmed by visual, auditory, taste, touch, and smell stimuli, is a common symptom of anxiety disorder.

 This article explains the relationship between anxiety and sensory overload symptoms.